Skip to content

 default: false

 Enables Administration UI editing for LightNet languages through a root-level languages.json file.
-When this option is enabled, keep your lightnet({ languages }) config and import the array from ./languages.json in astro.config.mjs.
+When this option is enabled, keep your lightnet({ languages }) configuration and import the array from ./languages.json in astro.config.mjs.
 The languages.json file must live at the root of the site repository.